TheShortReads.com

 Balancing Act: Pacing vs. Detail

-So, how do you balance pacing and detail?
+So, how do you balance short story pacing and detail?
 It’s a bit like walking a tightrope.
 On one side, you have the need for speed and excitement, and on the other, the need for depth and clarity.
 The key is to make every word count.

 Start by writing your story with a focus on pacing.
 Get the bones down first.
 Then, go back and layer in the details.
 Ask yourself whether each detail adds to the story or just fills space.
 Cut anything that doesn’t serve a purpose.